SC Freiburg: The Finke era with ten Bundesliga seasons (1991–2007)

 SC Freiburg were promoted to the 2.
 Bundesliga in 1978–79, which they would compete in for a decade-and-a-half before making the breakthrough to the top-flight Bundesliga in 1993–94 under the management of Volker Finke.
 In their first Bundesliga season, Freiburg narrowly avoided relegation.
-They made a third-place finish in their second season at the top level, finishing third, just three points behind champions Borussia Dortmund.
+They made a third-place finish in their second season at the top level, just three points behind champions Borussia Dortmund.
 It was at this time that they were first nicknamed Breisgau-Brasilianer (literally Breisgau-Brazilians), due to their attractive style of play.

-The club's reached the UEFA Cup in 1995 and 2001.
+The club reached the UEFA Cup in 1995, where they were knocked out in the first round by Slavia Prague.
+In 2001 they reached the UEFA Cup for a second time, where they were knocked out by Feyenoord.

 Freiburg's first Bundesliga relegation was in 1997 after they finished in 17th position.
 While they have been relegated four times since first making the Bundesliga, they have thrice won immediate promotion back to the top league.
 It was the first time since 1992 that Freiburg played in the 2.
 Bundesliga for two consecutive seasons.

 Freiburg finished the 2006–07 season in fourth place in the 2.
 Bundesliga, missing out on the third automatic-promotion spot on goal difference to MSV Duisburg, although they won 12 of their last 16 league games.
 They were knocked out of the DFB-Pokal in the second round by VfL Wolfsburg on 24 October 2006.

 On 20 May 2007, Volker Finke resigned as the club's coach after 16 years in the job.
 He was succeeded by Robin Dutt, who himself left the club for Bayer Leverkusen in 2011.

 On 10 May 2009, Freiburg secured promotion into the Bundesliga once again, beating TuS Koblenz in an away game 5–2.